 These are the basic modes than can be used.
+There are 3 more modes that you can’t see on the screenshot.
+You can access them by just scrolling down.
+Those include Video+Photo, Car and Underwater.
 All of these modes also have separate settings that can all be changed.
 For that you’ll need to tap the settings logo at the bottom left of the first image.

 The camera also comes with WiFi so you can also change all the settings from your phone.
 The SJCAM ZONE app is available for both iOS and Android devices.
 You can use it to change settings, view live footage and start recording.
 SJCAM has also got a separate remote control available that can also be bought from their online store.
 In order to turn on WiFi, you first need to go back onto the first screen.
 From there, you need to slide a finger down across the screen and you’ll get a whole new menu: